 Do athletic departments wield too much clout?

-“On a national scene, the amount of commercialization associated with big-time athletics has given some leverage to athletic
+“On a national scene, the amount of commercialization associated with big-time athletics has given some leverage to athl

 s to have more power than it should have,” said Potter.